themiscadiz/Assignment1/README.md

 <!-- Notes about the deployment -->
 ### Deployment

-This project is hosted on Github.
-Github renders markdown files.
 To runs this project on your computer, you need to:
   1. Open terminal
   Type ‘cd ‘ (don’t forget the space)
   In Finder or files(Mac or Windows), navigate to the folder.
-Drag and drop into the Terminal.
+Drag and drop the folder into the Terminal.

   2. In Terminal, type:
   If is python 2.X